Skip to main content

 Major Trails And Attractions

 The Peter Scott Walk along the sea wall at the mouth of the River Nene provides views across the outer Wash with opportunities to observe seal colonies and feeding bird flocks from elevated positions.
 The RSPB reserves at Snettisham and Frampton Marsh on the Wash margins provide accessible birdwatching with hides overlooking roost sites where spectacular knot murmurations occur on incoming tides.
-Boat trips from Hunstanton offer seal watching opportunities to approach the hauled-out common and grey seals on the outer sandbanks.
+Boat trips from Hunstanton offer seal watching opportunities to approach the hauled-out common seals on the outer sandbanks.
 The Wash Estuary Trail provides walking routes along sections of the sea wall with interpretive information about the estuary's ecology and history.

 Visitor Facilities And Travel